Ashley-P/mytui/Documentation.md

     tui_err() is similar to win_err() in that it puts a formatted error/warning/other message into a logging file, and also offers the opportunity to quit the program all together.

+    reverse_eType() checks the input and returns a wchar_t string corresponding to the type.
+    Used with tui_err to provide more descriptive errors.

     rand_int() creates a non-biased int utilizing the rand() function.